Refinements to Mumford's theta and adelic theta groups: Introduction

-Our second result, Theorem \ref{thm:theta:vb:1} and Corollary \ref{unique:theta:irred}, determines the representation theory of these groups.
-This theorem generalizes \cite[\S 1, Proposition 3 and Theorem 2]{MumI} and also makes the inequality asserted in \cite[Exercise 6.10.4, p.
-175]{BL} an equality.
-In \S \ref{induced:reps} we also give a conceptual interpretation of these irreducible representations in terms of induced modules.
-More specifically we prove that they are induced by $1$-dimensional representations of an appropriate subgroup.

-The final result of this paper concerns adelic theta groups associated to line bundles on $X$.
-In \S \ref{adelic:theta} we review the construction of these groups as it is important to the proof of our Theorem \ref{adelic:NS}.
+The third result of this paper, Theorem \ref{adelic:NS}, concerns adelic theta groups associated to line bundles on $X$.
+In \S \ref{adelic:theta} we review the construction of these groups as it is important to our proof of Theorem \ref{adelic:NS}.